pauloohaha/mmwave-radar-from-first-taste-to-give-up/Further notes on EDMA.md

 Back to *Test_unchainedUnlinked()*, since the *isUseSpecialStartAPI* in config is set to false, the code call *EDMA_startTransfer* to start the transfer.
 The main difference of the special APIs are that the *EDMA_startDmaTransfer()* and *EDMA_startQdmaTransfer()* are faster if the type of transfer is known.
   >![图片](https://user-images.githubusercontent.com/85469000/170060407-f9fcac80-0400-41d2-8449-7250a7f67a33.png)

-Then, the code compute the time needed to start the transfer API to finish entrie EDMA transfer
+Then, the code compute the time needed to start the transfer API to finish entrie EDMA transfer.
+Since the intermediate interrupt is enabled, the code need to kick off each transfer event manually.
   >![图片](https://user-images.githubusercontent.com/85469000/170062392-c7b4c6eb-a349-49a4-80cb-29bb25ffc97e.png)

 Check whether a transfer is completed through *EDMA_isTransferComplete()*, if completed, the last arguement *testState.channelState[channel].isTransferDone* will be set to true.